 Liquid glycerin is an organic compound of carbon, hydrogen, and oxygen that is derived from animal fats or vegetable oil.
 Most of it is produced as a by-product of soap making.
 It's widely used in soaps, lotions, foods, medications, and cosmetics.
 Because it has a sweet taste, it is often used as a sweetener.

 You can find liquid glycerin at most pharmacies, but it probably won't be food-grade.
 For this reason, ordering it online is probably your best bet.
 If you're vegetarian or vegan, vegetable glycerin is available.

 Ready to Give It a Try?

-Here's a recipe for non-alcoholic vanilla extract.
+Making a non-alcoholic vanilla extract is simple and a great first extract to try.
 Just grab some vanilla beans, and you'll be well on your way to your first batch.

 Are You Trying to Cut the Alcohol Out of All Recipes?

 You may be avoiding alcohol for various reasons.
 If you or a member of your household is in recovery from alcohol addiction, you may want to ensure there is none in the cupboard, even in small quantities.
 Your spiritual tradition may require the elimination of all alcohol.
 There are many alcohol substitutes that you can use to find the right replacement for any recipe.